engmaths/emat30008/assessment.md

 Even if you are not able to complete the entire coursework, you should aim, insofar as possible, to demonstrate an understanding of the software engineering principles and mathematical concepts taught in the course.

 !!! note
-    The final code should be in the form of one or more `.py` files (*not* a Jupyter notebook) so they can be used as a library, though you may use a Jupyter notebook to *demonstrate* your code (with figures) if you wish.
+    The final code should be in the form of one or more `.py` files (*not* a Jupyter notebook) so they can be used as a library.

-### Git repository &mdash; version control
+## Git repository

-Everyone should create a new Git repository for this unit.
+Everyone should create a new Git repository, hosted on GitHub, for this unit.
 We expect you to commit  *all your code* to this repository on a regular basis.
 As a general rule, if you've been working on your uncommitted code for an hour (or more) then you should make another commit.

-**Remember to push your changes to the Git server periodically!** If you leave any files on the lab machines from session to session, they may not be there when you return.
+**Remember to push your changes to GitHub  periodically!** If you leave any files on the lab machines from session to session, they may not be there when you return.